-Consume marijuana in any public place (\$100 infraction); Smoke or vaporize marijuana in any non-smoking area or within 1,000 feet of a school, day care or youth center while children are present, except privately at a residence. (\$250 fine); Consume marijuana or possess an "open container" of marijuana while driving or riding as a passenger in any motor vehicle, boat, or airplane (\$250 fine).
-Also subject to criminal DUI penalties which are currently getting an update for marijuana use; Possess or use marijuana on the grounds of a school, day care or youth center while children are present. (\$100 fine); Manufacture concentrated cannabis with a volatile solvent (except for state-licensed manufacturers); Minors under 21 may not possess, use, transport, or cultivate marijuana, subject to a \$100 fine for those 18 and older.
-Minors under 18 are subject to drug counseling or community service; Possession of more than one ounce remains a misdemeanor punishable by \$500 and/or six months in iail as at present.
+Consume marijuana in any public place (\$100 infraction);

+Smoke or vaporize marijuana in any non-smoking area or within 1,000 feet of a school, day care or youth center while children are present, except privately at a residence. (\$250 fine);

+Consume marijuana or possess an "open container" of marijuana while driving or riding as a passenger in any motor vehicle, boat, or airplane (\$250 fine).
+Also subject to criminal DUI penalties, which are currently getting an update for marijuana use;
-"Prop.
-64 is the nation's first legalization measure that would eliminate all pot-related criminal penalties for people under 18, with jail time and fines swapped out for community service and drug education courses.
-And at age 18, related criminal records would be sealed so convictions couldn't stop them from getting financial aid for college or other services".

-"Since Prop.
-64 would reduce penalties retroactively, anyone who's been convicted of a marijuana-related misdemeanor or felony in California could petition to have their sentences reduced or their records expunged".
+Possess or use marijuana on the grounds of a school, day care or youth center while children are present. (\$100 fine);

+Manufacture concentrated cannabis with a volatile solvent (except for state-licensed manufacturers);

+Minors under 21 may not possess, use, transport, or cultivate marijuana, subject to a \$100 fine for those 18 and older.
+Minors under 18 are subject to drug counseling or community service;

-"The Act also reduces the penalty for many marijuana offenses - what previously was a felony in many cases has been changed to a misdemeanor or a wobbler.
+Possession of more than one ounce remains a misdemeanor punishable by \$500 and/or six months in jail as at present.
+The Act also reduces the penalty for many marijuana offenses - what previously was a felony in many cases has been changed to a misdemeanor or wobbler.
 Several misdemeanor offenses are now infractions.
-A number of statutes are created to regulate the consumption of marijuana in public".
+Number of statutes are created to regulate the consumption of marijuana in public.

-"The Act has a resentencing provision which permits persons previously convicted of designated marijuana offenses to obtain a reduced conviction or sentence, if they would have received the benefits of the Act had it been in place when the crime was committed.
-If the crime was for conduct now legal under the Act, there is a provision requiring the court to "dismiss and seal" the record of conviction".
+The Act has a resentencing provision which permits persons previously convicted of designated marijuana offenses to obtain a reduced conviction or sentence, if they would have received the benefits of the Act had it been in place when the crime was committed.
+If the crime was for conduct now legal under the Act, there is a provision requiring the court to "dismiss and seal" the record of conviction.